datahop/docs-website/docs/datahop_stop.md

 ### Synopsis

-"The commend is used to stop datahop daemon"
+This command is used to stop datahop daemon

 ```